 The Making of Class Consciousness

-Although a common denominator of these radical movements primarily were a preoccupation with Enlightenment ideas of reason and freedom, Thompson does not neglect various material struggles, including trade unionism, cooperative and anti-capitalist social experiments.
-However, these movements were precisely characterized by their diverse nature with overlapping and shifting interests, not the core class-consciousness of Marx.
-Of course, Thompson’s reference point on the formation of the English working class was around two decades before Marx developed his communist doctrine.
+Although a common denominator of these radical movements primarily were a preoccupation with Enlightenment ideas of reason and freedom, Thompson does not omit material struggles, including trade unionism, cooperative and anti-capitalist social experiments.
+However, these movements were characterized by their diverse nature with overlapping and shifting interests, not the essentialist class-consciousness of Marx.
+Thompson’s reference point on the formation of the English working class was around two decades before Marx developed his communist doctrine.
 However, according to Marx’s materialist basis, this is itself insignificant because class-consciousness transcends intellectual hegemonies.
 A Marxist defense, based on his theory of the increasing polarization of the classes, is thus that the 1820s’ nascent formation of class-consciousness was at a historical stage preceding the mechanist takeover of production, which only subsequently would result in the evaporation of the middle class.
 There exist fewer contemporary defenses for why middle class evaporation, alongside communist revolutions, has subsequently failed to materialize.

 The debate over materialism and idealism in the Marxist tradition has profound effects on the theories of political change and revolutions.
 Marxist theory suffers when faced with reality, which might explain the historical failure of Marxist revolutions in the post-industrial world.
 This is primarily a failure of its economic determinism, and not on its intellectual influence on revolutions worldwide.
 Hence, the discussion on economic materialism is relevant for the further development of neo-Marxism.
 Indeed, many communists have come to reject Marx’s determinism.
 The intellectual divergence between Marx and Lenin curiously relates to the current state of Marxism, in that only a small minority of Western working people considers themselves to be communists.
 Marxism has arguably become, or has always been as Lenin conceivably thought, elitist in its pursuit of egalitarianism.
 This is particularly true after Marxism became institutionalized in Western academia in the 1960s.
 There are perhaps even more Marxist professors, a “bourgeoisie intelligentsia” as Marx himself, than Marxist manual laborers.
 This supports Lenin’s idealist emphasis in spreading the communist doctrine, especially in order to influence political systems.